metacpan/metacpan-cpan-extracted/distros/D/DBIx-QuickORM/README.md

 - [DBIx::QuickORM::Conflator::UUID](https://metacpan.org/pod/DBIx%3A%3AQuickORM%3A%3AConflator%3A%3AUUID)

     Inflates to an object of this class, deflates to whatever the database column type is.
-Object stringifies as a UUID string, and you can get botht he string and binary value from it through accessors.
+Object stringifies as a UUID string, and you can get both the string and binary value from it through accessors.

     If generating the SQL to populate the db this will tell it the column should be